play-with-go/play-with-go/guides/2020-10-07-intro-to-play-with-go-dev/en.markdown

 ---
 layout: post
 title:  "An introduction to play-with-go.dev guides"
-excerpt: "Learn how to write or contribute to play-with-go tutorials"
+excerpt: "Learn about how to get the most out of play-with-go.dev guides"
-difficulty: Intermediate
+difficulty: Beginner
-category: Others
+category: Start here
 ---

 [`play-with-go.dev`](https://play-with-go.dev/) is a series of interactive browser-based guides that lead you on a tour